zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/02-configuring-authentication.md

 * [Token-Based solutions](../06-sso/01-token-based-authentication.md)
 * [OAuth 2.0](../06-sso/07-oauth-2.md)

-Authentication and authorization for remote applications can be implemented and managed by using [Authentication Verifiers](./04-securing-web-services/04-using-auth-verifiers.md).
+[Authentication Verifiers](./04-securing-web-services/04-using-auth-verifiers.md) can manage authentication for remote applications, and

-User and remote application authentication are also extensible.
-See [Authentication Pipelines](../../platform/frameworks/authentication-pipelines.md) to learn more.
+[Authentication Pipelines](../../platform/frameworks/authentication-pipelines.md) define the ways users are validated by one or several systems.

 ## Using and Configuring the Sign In Widget